hnbeck/NikosophyWeb/content/en/post/metaverse_definitions.en.md

 Personally I assume, that the set of axioms above can be narrowed.
 For example, I could imagine that the axioms around space, time and location could be defined more abstracted, comming closer to what I would call the very nature of a "universe".

-Any comment via E-Mail (plese refer to contact) would be appreciated, because I just started my journey and there is many to discuss, I'm sure :)
+Any comment via E-Mail (plaese refer [contact](/#contact))) would be appreciated, because I just started my journey and there is many to discuss, I'm sure :)